THE INCARNATION OF CHRIST (December 1990)

 It is in that sense that Jesus is called the Word.
 He is the ultimate description of all that God is.
 His coming to flesh is for man’s benefit.
 His spoken message is eminently important.
 His bearing, equally so.

 He came as the light in man’s darkness.
 Think of the inkiest blackness, a cave where lights were briefly turned off.
-James Weldon Johnson: “Blacker than a thousand midnights down in a cypress swamp.”
+James Weldon Johnson1: “Blacker than a thousand midnights down in a cypress swamp.”

 Conclusion

-Donald Miller, in his book, The People of God, delivers a searing indictment of far-too-many religious people today.
+Donald Miller, in his book, The People of God2, delivers a searing indictment of far-too-many religious people today.
 “The sentimentalized Jesus of our time is not one before whom men would fall on their faces, and certainly, He would frighten away no devils!
 He is one whom nobody would crucify, and for whom few, if any, would be willing to die.
 He could not have brought the church into being, nor could He have sustained it through all the tortuous course of the long centuries.”

 The Christ of the New Testament gospel claims our fullest devotion.
 He is the incarnate One, God in human flesh.
 He is still in charge.
 “I am the way, the truth, the life.
 No man cometh to the Father but by me.”